Radishes: Roots, Leaves, Nutrients, and Potential Health Benefits

 Radishes are a tasty and nutritious food.
 All parts of the radish plant are edible.
 The most commonly eaten part is the root, however.
 The roots have a variety of colours, including red, pink, purple, white, yellow, green, and black.
 Most have a white interior, but some have a coloured flesh.
 They have a peppery taste, which ranges from hot to mild, and add a crunchy texture to salads.
 The coloured forms give salads a very attractive appearance.

-Radishes are classified into two categories—summer radishes and winter radishes.
+Radishes are classified into two categories—summer ones and winter ones.
 The term "radish" usually refers to the summer varieties, which are the most common type in North America.
 Winter radishes, such as the Daikon, are popular as well.
 They are eaten raw and are also pickled, baked, and added to stir-fries.

 Summer and winter radishes have the same scientific name—Raphanus sativus—despite the different colours and shapes of the roots.

 An Edible and Useful Plant

 The entire radish plant is edible and can be eaten raw.
 The roots are usually crisp and moist.
 Although the leaves are often discarded, they can be used as a nutritious salad green.
 The peppery radish seeds add a spicy taste to meals.
 The seed capsules, commonly known as “pods”, can be eaten too, and so can the flowers.
 Some people like to steam or boil radish roots and leaves or add them to soups and stews.
 Radishes can also be microwaved, roasted, and pickled.

 An oil is extracted from some radish seeds.
 While this generally isn't used as a culinary oil due to its very strong taste, it's still useful.
 It's added to some cosmetics as a moisturizer.
 It's also being investigated for its potential to act as a biofuel.